mobiusklein/mzdata/docs/reader_tutorial.md

 ## Open a `SpectrumSource`:

-All the spectrum reading operations in `mzdata` rely on a core trait called [`SpectrumSource`] which provides the shared set of behaviors for a mass spectrometry data file.
-There are additional behaviors that
+All the spectrum reading operations in `mzdata` rely on a core trait called [`SpectrumSource`] which provides the shared set of behaviors for a mass spectrometry data file. [`SpectrumSource`] requires that the type also be an [`Iterator`], and provides some basic features for random access when supported.
+See [Fancy iterators](#fancy-iterators) for further examples of specializing iterators.

 There are many different ways to access data, on disk, in memory, or from some other kind of byte stream transformation.
 They can change the ways we can interact with that data, be it the type of the data source,